 In relation to the meridian system, the theory is that qi completes the meridian circuit in 24 hours.
-Knowing the time of day, acupuncturists can tell which meridians are affected by the position of the qi and how this may be related to your symptoms.
+Knowing the time of day, acupuncturists can tell which meridians are affected by the position of the qi and, furthermore how this may relate to your symptoms.

 It goes further because the acupuncture point locations of the points then become very important when those points have a specific effect on the meridians concerned, because of the timing.

-Understanding the relevance of the meridian circuit also explains why acupuncture produces changes often over a period of time and why in some cases you feel the main improvement beginning 24 hours after the actual treatment.
+Understanding the relevance of the meridian circuit also explains why acupuncture produces changes over a period of time.
+For instance, why you could feel the main improvement beginning 24 hours after the actual treatment.

 At the highest point of the bulge so formed is usually where Hegu is found.
-It is quite a powerful point: when an acupuncture is inserted there you normally feel quite a strong gripping or cramping sensation.
+It is quite a powerful point!
+When an acupuncture needle is inserted here you might feel quite a strong gripping or cramping sensation.

 In many people it is slightly painful if you pinch it with the thumb and forefinger of the other hand.
 (By the way, such pain implies an underlying imbalance in your health, you’ll be interested to know!)

-As another example, an alternative acupuncture point location exists for Taixi, Kidney 3, one cun (see below for an explanation of the word 'cun') proximal to the usual acupuncture point location for it.
+As another example, an alternative acupuncture point location exists for Taixi, Kidney 3.
+This alternative location is one cun (see below for an explanation of the word ‘cun’) proximal to the usual acupuncture point location for it.

 Wenliu, Large Intestine 7, is 5 cun or 5/12s of the distance from the wrist to the elbow crease on the line connecting Yangxi Large Intestine 5 and Quchi Large Intestine 11.